Skip to main content

 gnodev .

-Open http://localhost:8888 — gnoweb shows your realm under its package path.
+Open http://localhost:8888, where gnoweb shows your realm.
 Click into it to see the Render output ("Count: 0"), browse exported functions and source code, and view prefunded account balances.
-Every key in your local gnokey keybase is auto-funded at startup, so alice already has GNOT to spend — no faucet needed.
+Every key in your local gnokey keybase is auto-funded at startup, so alice already has GNOT to spend.
+No faucet needed.

 Save a .gno file and the chain reloads automatically.
 Pass additional directories on the command line to load several packages at once.

 Every realm page in gnoweb has three tabs in the top header: Content (the Render output you've already seen), Source (the .gno files), and Actions.
-The Actions tab introspects the realm's exported crossing functions and, for each one, gives you both a form to call it from the browser via a connected wallet (e.g. Adena) and the equivalent gnokey command pre-filled with the values you've typed, copy-pasteable and ready to run.
+The Actions tab introspects the realm's exported crossing functions and, for each one, gives you both a form to call it from the browser via a connected wallet such as Adena, and the equivalent gnokey command pre-filled with the values you've typed, copy-pasteable and ready to run.

 For Increment, the command looks like this: